Harishh07/Revolvo/README.md

 Windows - https://www.configserverfirewall.com/windows-10/dig-command-windows/ <br><br>

 Run - ``` dig '@127.0.0.1' -p 2053 <domain-name> ``` on a different terminal.<br><br>
-You can use nslookup, drill or nsq. <br>
+You can also use nslookup, drill or nsq. <br>

 # Built using
 + Rust Lang